Kay Giesecke is Professor of Management Science & Engineering at Stanford University.

 Kay is a financial technologist and engineer.
 He develops stochastic financial models, designs statistical methods for analyzing financial data, examines simulation and other numerical algorithms for solving the associated computational problems, and performs empirical analyses.
 Much of Kay's work is driven by important applications in areas such as credit risk management, investment management, and, most recently, housing finance.
 His research has been funded by the National Science Foundation, JP Morgan, State Street, Morgan Stanley, Swiss Re, American Express, Moody's, and several other organizations.

 Kay has published numerous articles in operations research, probability, and finance journals.
 He has coauthored five United States patents.
-He is an Editor of Management Science in the Finance Area and an Associate Editor for Mathematical Finance,Operations Research, SIAM Journal on Financial Mathematics, Finance and Stochastics, Mathematics and Financial Economics, Journal of Credit Risk, Journal of Risk,
+He is an Editor of Management Science in the Finance Area and an Associate Editor for Mathematical Finance,Operations Research, SIAM Journal on Financial Mathematics, Finance and Stochastics, Mathematics and Financial Economics, Journal of Credit Risk, and other journals.

 Kay has won the JP Morgan AI Faculty Research Award (2019), the SIAM Financial Mathematics and Engineering Conference Paper Prize (2014), the Fama/DFA Prize for the Best Asset Pricing Paper in the Journal of Financial Economics (2011),and the Gauss Prize of the Society for Actuarial and Financial Mathematics of Germany (2003).
 Kay is the recipient of the Management Science & Engineering Graduate Teaching Award (2007), a DFG Postdoctoral Fellowship (2002-03), and a Deutsche Bundesbank Fellowship (2002).